 Race/ethnicity categories collected by NALP

 In February 2007, NALP's Board of Directors voted to adopt, with minor modifications, the EEOC race/ethnicity demographic categories for inclusion in the NALP Directory of Legal Employers.
 The EEOC categories are listed below, and for your reference have been annotated with the definitions published by the OMB in the October 30, 1997 Federal Register.
 Please report each lawyer only once across the race/ethnicity categories.
-Note in particular that 'White' includes individuals of Middle Eastern and North African origin.
+Note in particular that "White" includes individuals of Middle Eastern and North African origin.